-We want to help bars, cafes and restaurants succeed in these challenging times and although they may have limited interior space, we want businesses to take advantage of the outside.
+We want to support bars, cafes and restaurants to succeed in these challenging times and although they may have limited interior space, we want businesses to take advantage of the outside.

 We also want to transform the heart of our high streets by highlighting and expanding its alfresco and continental feel and give more space to people to enjoy our beautiful areas and what they have to offer.
 Offering outdoor or ‘Alfresco’ dining to customers is a great opportunity to increase trade.

 In response to Coronavirus (COVID-19) we have temporarily relaxed our position on licences.
-We have created guidelines to show our position and what is acceptable on our high streets during the summer of 2021.
-In order to help you to recover from the pandemic, licences will be free of charge over this period.
+We have created guidelines to show our position and what is acceptable on our high streets at this time.
+In order to help you to recover from the pandemic, licences will be free of charge until September 2022.